13 Foods You Should Never Put in Your Freezer

 Got milk?
-You won't have it anymore if you pop it in the freezer; you'll have a nasty, curdled mess.
+You won't have it anymore if you pop it in the freezer.
+Instead, you'll have a nasty, curdled mess.
 And that's not the only dairy product you should quit cooling.
-Not only will cream cheese, cottage cheese, and sour cream all separate once frozen, but cheese will go through a texture change as well.
+Not only will cream cheese, cottage cheese, and sour cream all separate once frozen, but any cheese will also go through a texture change.
 It'll become crumbly if it was hard to start with and crystallized if it was soft, so buy only as much as you need and leave it in the fridge.

 Fully Cooked Pasta

 Al dente or bust!
-Freezing fully cooked pasta leads to mushy, limp noodles that are anything but appetizing, but if you cook pasta al dente, which means when it's still firm when bitten, you'll get better-reheating results.
+Freezing fully cooked pasta leads to mushy, limp noodles that are anything but appetizing.
+But if you cook pasta al dente, which means when it's still firm when bitten, you'll get better-reheating results.

-There's no better way to turn fresh produce into a limp and soggy mess than dumping it into the freezer.
+There's no better way to turn fresh produce into a limp and soggy mess than by dumping it into the freezer.
 Lettuce, potatoes, cucumbers, watermelon, and apples all have a high water content, leading them to ice over in the freezer.
 When this ice melts upon defrosting, you'll be left with some seriously unappetizing fruits and veggies.

 Freezing meat once is fine.
 It's when you thaw it and put it into the freezer again that things start getting a little sketchy.
 Going back and forth between the two states is an invitation for bacteria to reproduce and grow on your meat.
-That's clearly the last thing you want when whipping up salmon burgers or chicken tacos, so portion your frozen meats and only thaw for immediate use.
+That's the last thing you want when whipping up salmon burgers or chicken tacos, so portion out your frozen meats and only thaw them for immediate use.

 What was once a leafy green herb can transform into a brown ball of mush if left hanging out in the freezer.
-With a temperature change like that, texture goes out the window no matter what.
+With a temperature change like that, the texture will be lost no matter what.

 That being said, there is a way to salvage some flavor: Cover chopped herbs in oil and freeze them in an ice cube tray.